 We offer a free evaluation for single hard drives as long as the drive has not been opened and exposed to air, or had water or fire damage.
 After performing an evaluation on your hard drive, our engineers will expediently determine the failure of the hard drive, and what the fastest, most cost-effective method the data recovery will be.
 You will be contacted shortly after the evaluation has been completed, and advised of all options.
 Our staff understands how difficult it can be to experience a hard drive crash, and will work with you throughout the entire process to ensure a quick recovery of your valuable data.

-Types of Hard Drive Data Recovery Services
+Types of Hard Drive Data Recovery Services in Nassau County

 - Logical Hard Drive Data Recovery – Where a hard drive is still physically working, however, data is not able to be accessed due to corruption, virus infection, lost partition, file deletion, or accidental re-formatting.